Andrew Garfield: Personal life

 Garfield customarily gives interviews about his work but does not publicly discuss details of his private life.
 In 2011, Garfield began dating his The Amazing Spider-Man co-star Emma Stone sometime during production of the film.
 In 2015, they were rumoured to have broken up although no formal statement was released.
 When asked about his sexuality, Garfield identified himself as heterosexual, but has stated, "I have an openness to any impulses that may arise within me at any time."
 Since early 2025, Garfield has been in a relationship with actress Monica Barbaro.

 Garfield's mother, Lynn, died of pancreatic cancer while he was filming The Eyes of Tammy Faye and shortly before Tick, Tick...
 Boom! began production.
 He was able to fly home to be with her.
 In 2021 he spoke about his grief on The Late Show with Stephen Colbert.
 He discussed it again in 2024 in an interview with Anderson Cooper on CNN, as well as with Elmo in an episode of Sesame Street.

-In 2011, Garfield became the ambassador of sport for the Worldwide Orphans Foundation.
-In October 2023, Garfield was a signatory in an open letter by Artists4Ceasefire to President Joe Biden, calling for a ceasefire in the Gaza war.
-Garfield has also voiced support for the lives of Palestinians.
-Garfield has often criticised the capitalist system and consumerism.